H.R. 2854: Neighborhood Homes Investment Act

 What H.R.
 2854 actually does.

-The credit is designed to fill the gap between what it costs to build or substantially rehab a home and what that home can realistically sell for in a qualified neighborhood.
+The credit is designed to fill the gap between what it costs to build or substantially rehab a home in a qualified neighborhood and what that home can realistically sell for.

-The credit is limited to the smallest of three amounts: the financing gap, 40% of eligible development costs, or 32% of the national median sale price for a new home.
-A state agency could approve up to 120% of the financing gap if it says that is necessary for financial feasibility.
+The credit can't exceed the lesser of the financing gap (up to 120% of it if a state agency finds it necessary for feasibility), 40% of eligible development costs, or 32% of the national median sale price for a new home.

-Buyers generally must live in the home as a principal residence and have family income at or below 140% of area median income.
-Sale prices are also capped, generally at 4 times local median family income, with higher limits for small multifamily homes.
+Buyers generally must have family income at or below 140% of area median income and live in the home as their principal residence.
+Sale prices are capped near 4 times local median family income, with higher limits for 2- to 4-unit homes.

 States control who gets the credits

-Each governor would designate a state agency to allocate the credits under a state plan.
-Every state gets at least $12 million a year, or $9 per resident if that amount is higher, and unused authority can carry forward for 3 years.
+Each governor designates an agency to allocate credits under a public plan.
+Every state gets at least $12 million a year, or $9 per resident if that is higher, and unused authority carries forward up to three years.

-Owner-occupied rehabilitation projects can qualify for an alternate credit capped at $50,000.
-The bill also makes a special exception for pyrrhotite or iron sulfide foundation damage, even outside the usual location rules.
+An alternate owner-occupied rehab credit is capped at $50,000, with a carve-out for foundations damaged by pyrrhotite or other iron sulfide minerals even outside the usual location rules.

 Who benefits from H.R.
 2854?

-If you can make the project work except for the last piece of the financing gap, this credit is designed for that problem.
-The bill also tells states to do outreach to small residential builders and remodelers.
+If a project works on paper except for the financing gap, this credit is built for that gap — and states are told to do outreach to small residential builders and remodelers.

 Who is affected by H.R.
 2854?